 This has less to do about them using the computer for harmful or sinful things than it does about productivity.
 The internet can be a huge time waster.

 You may also want to place on the church computers software that blocks the ability to go to individual websites.
 Not just x-rated websites that everyone fears will happen, but sites that are not church related.
 You can block access to Facebook, Twitter, Instagram, etc.

 Church Computer Policy For Members Of The General Public

 This is where your policy might change compared to your staff policy depending on the mission of your church.
 If your members need a computer to use, it might fit into your mission to let them use it.

 Think about it.
 If they need to find a job, write a resume, do a term paper or even homework for High School or College where would you rather they come for help?

 Now maybe you do not want members or the general public to have access to the same computers that have church records or private information.
 That is understandable.
-Maybe designate a computer or two that are for congregational use and the rest for staff use.
+Maybe designate a laptop or two that are for congregational use and the rest for staff use.
 That allows you to serve your community at the same time as you protect private information.

 What Is The Vision Of Your Church?

 The difference between mission and vision is that mission is what God has called you to do.
 Vision is where God is calling you to go.
 Where is your church headed?